Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 quadrant.
 This will only impact *![bubble]Bubble Weave* players.
 The quadrants with 1 will resolve first, followed by the 2 quadrants.

+*The 1 quadrant will always contain the horizontal (north/south) crystal, and the 2 quadrant will always contain the vertical (east/west) crystal*

 There are only a few patterns which can occur.
 These strategies rely on these assumptions.